AGE LIMIT: 12 Years

 Day: 3 Bay of Gibara, Cigar Factory, and Caverna de los Panaderos

 After breakfast we drive a short distance from the sea to paddle down a slow-moving river coursing through fields and mangroves that are home to a variety of birdlife, toward the Bay of Gibara.
 The river arrives in Gibara Bay and another 20 minutes has us washing up against the shores of Gibara.
-After a quick change of clothes in the hotel we meet for lunch.
+After a quick change of clothes in the casa we meet for lunch.

 We then visit a state-run cigar factory to learn about the art of cigar making and the many steps required from green leaf to brown cigar.
 The workers take pride in showing off their skills.
 Then we go to the Caverna de los Panaderos, caves tucked under limestone hills located just outside of town.
 Our local guide leads us through the caverns that hold a labyrinth of 19 mineral galleries where glittering stalactites catch the minimal light.
 Wander the dark caves in search of “the mammoth”—an elephantine knob—as well as a lake lying in silent, calm anticipation with Tolkien-esque mysticism.
 Our guide is a fount of knowledge, providing excellent tutoring in the geology of the caves and eastern Cuba, telling us about his local caving club and their work with local youth.